Mediterranean Diet Meal Planning | dietplan-101.com

 Check out what are some common Mediterranean foods

 Eat seafood and fish more frequently, at least two or three times weekly.
 Some good choices for fish are salmon, sardines, tuna, and herring, which are great sources of omega-3 fatty acids.
 Besides fish, you may also have mussels, oysters, shrimp, squid, clams, crabs, etc. Always serve seafood in the way of grilled or baked, avoid deep-frying.
 You may have seafood dishes for your lunch as well as dinner.

 Besides seafood, eggs are also rich in high-quality protein which is beneficial for those who seldom eat meat.
 You can include eggs in your daily cooking or baking, but limit the amount to 7 eggs a week.

 9. Low-Fat Dairy Products

 For dairy products, go for low-fat and consume in moderate amounts daily.
 For example, you can have some Greek yogurt with berries and walnuts or some cheese with whole-grain toast for your breakfast.
 You may also add some feta cheese to your salad.

 If you do consume alcoholic drinks, you may include a moderate amount of wine in your daily diet, normally during lunch or dinner.
 For women, limit the consumption to 5 ounces a day while for men, 10 ounces is the maximum.

 11. Small Amount of Lean Cut Meat

-If you are eating meat or meat product, go for the lean cuts.
+If you are eating meat or meat products, go for lean cuts.
 Poultry is a better choice than red meat as it doesn’t have high levels of saturated fat.
-For ground meats, you may include some fat but it should not more than 10% of the total.
+For ground meats, you may include some fat but it should not be more than 10% of the total.
 Limit your consumption of meat to 12 to 16 ounces a month.
-Have only small amount for each serving, preferably as garnish in pasta or sautéed vegetable.
+Have only a small amount for each serving, preferably as a garnish in pasta or sautéed vegetables.